stanford-ppl/spatial-doc/docs/source/targets/aws/sim.rst

     cd ${SPATIAL_HOME}
     bin/spatial SimpleTileLoadStore --synth

-You can replace ``SimpleTileLoadStore`` with any application, as described in :doc:`the previous tutorial<../tutorial/helloworld>`.
+You can replace ``SimpleTileLoadStore`` with any application, as described in :doc:`the previous tutorial<../../tutorial/helloworld>`.
-Note however that the XSIM simulation seems to have a default timeout and that applications which require too many cycles will not finish.
+Note however that the XSIM simulation seems to have a default timeout and that applications which run for too many cycles will not finish.
-We recommend trying a smaller version of your application for now.
+When possible we recommend selecting input arguments which allow your design to complete more quickly in simulation.

 Now generate the simulation binary ``Top``::